triton-inference-server/model_navigator/README.md

 )
 ```

-The package can be easily loaded on other machine and used to re-run the optimization process or profile the model.
+The package can be easily loaded on other machines and used to re-run the optimization process or profile the model.
 Read
-more about using pacakge
+more about using package
 in [documentation](https://triton-inference-server.github.io/model_navigator/latest/package/package/).

 ## Examples